-Indeed, if solving and communication times are bounded, then each subproblem solution should arrive at the coordinator at least once within a finite number of iterations.
 Since subproblems are solved subject to the "surrogate" optimality condition (4), rather than obtaining dual values as within standard LR, "surrogate" dual values are obtained, which are generally above the dual surface.
-To prove this, Propositions 1-2 will first prove that subproblem solutions satisfying (4) converge their optimal values.
+To prove that surrogate dual values approach dual values, Propositions 1-2 will first prove that subproblem solutions satisfying (4) converge their optimal values.

 Proposition 1.
-Convergence to optimal subproblem solutions for fixed λ .
-Assuming that subproblem solutions satisfy the surrogate optimality condition (4), for each subproblem j and there exist finite K'j such that the subproblem solution is optimal for multiplier values λ :
+Convergence to optimal subproblem solutions for fixed \lambda.
+Assuming that subproblem solutions satisfy the surrogate optimality condition (4), for each subproblem j and there exist finite K_j such that the subproblem solution is optimal for multiplier values λ :

-$$x_j^{K_j} = x_j^(\lambda). \tag{11}$$
+$$x_i^{K_j^{\prime}} = x_i^(\lambda). \tag{12}$$

 Proof: As explained in subsection II.D, an optimal subproblem solution is obtained by branch-and-cut within a finite number of steps.
 A subproblem-feasible solution satisfying (4) is also obtained within a finite number of steps.
 Since multipliers are assumed to be constant here, (4) implies the decrease of subproblem objective function.
-Essentially, branch-and-cut will continue to search along the unexplored nodes of the branch tree trying to find a lower objective function value until the subproblem-optimal solution is obtained. □
+Essentially, branch-and-cut will continue to search along the unexplored nodes of the branch tree trying to find a lower objective function value until the subproblem-optimal solution is obtained.

 The limitation of Proposition 1 is that it is proved for a fixed set of multipliers.
-Within DA-SLR, multipliers are updated, and, therefore, the objective functions of subproblems

-(3) will change.
+Within DA-SLR, multipliers are updated, and, therefore, the objective functions of subproblems (3) will change.
 In turn, this will affect the optimal solution of a subproblem.
 Proposition 2 removes this limitation.

 Proposition 2.
 Convergence to optimal subproblem solutions.
-Assuming that subproblem solutions satisfy (4), then for each subproblem j there exist finite K_j (> K'j) such that solution to subproblem j is optimal for multiplier values λ^{K_j} :
+Assuming that subproblem solutions satisfy (4), then for each subproblem j there exist finite K_j (> K_j) such that solution to subproblem j is optimal for multiplier values λ^{K_j} :

-$$x_j^{K_j} = x_j^ \left(\lambda^{K_j} \right). \tag{11}$$
+$$x_j^{K_j} = x_j^(\lambda^{K_j})$$ (13)